xXNukem/SelfSupervisedEyes/README.md

 - Matplotlib 3.2.1
 - Click 7.1.2

-For compatibility reasons, you must use the exact Python, Keras, CUDA, cuDNN and TensorFlow versions listed, for the other libraries you can use the latest version if you want.
+For compatibility, you must use the exact Python, Keras, CUDA, cuDNN and TensorFlow versions listed, for the other libraries you can use the latest version if you want.

 # Usage
 First, you have to prepare the data for training each Self-Supervised approach, so go to the terminal and launch: